amtoaer

 We need to check the current page and only execute the script when the current page is the Artitalk page.
 Taking my blog as an example, the window.location.pathname of the Artitalk page is /personal-space/.
 Here are the steps I took:

-• Add a check for the current page in src/main.js
+• Add a check for the src/main.js file

 if (window.location.pathname==='/personal-space/'){